negrinho/deep_architect/docs/source/tutorials/logging_and_visualization.rst

 The above code samples and evaluates three architectures from the search space.
 The results, the corresponding graph, and the saved models are logged to each of the evaluation folders.
-Typically, we may not want to save the weights for all the architectures sampled during training as this will lead to large amount of data being kept, with only a few ones being of interest to the user, then perhaps different logic should be used to maintain these models.
+Typically, we may not want to store weights for all the architectures evaluated during search as it will lead to large amount of space being consumed.
+In case case only the weights for few architectures are to be kept around, then the user can employ different logic to guarantee that the number of stored models remains small during search.

 After running this code, we ask the reader to explore the resulting log folder to get a sense of the information that is kept.